Pattriarch/Bank_app/README.md

 # Bank_app
-Bank application with unlimited users
+Bank application with unlimited users and creating logs while using